explodecomputer/epistasis-ftest/docs/manuscript.md

 #### Analyses

 Once the phenotype was simulated using the causal variant, we were able to obtain F-statistics for the interaction term of the tagging variant (rs13069559) against every trans-variant (excluding those on the cis-chromosome).
-We retained only 528,509 autosomal markers to match the original discovery data.
+We retained only 502,510 autosomal markers to match the original discovery data, excluding those on chromosome 3 which is where *MBNL1* resides.
 The 4 df interaction test was performed between rs13069559 and each of these markers sequentially.
 We did this both in the discovery and the replication dataset, so that we could compare the distributions of F-statistics between the two, where we expect variation to only arise due to resampling of genotype values.

 This process of creating a phenotype, performing the cis-trans analysis in the discovery and the cis-trans analysis in the replication, was repeated 40,000 times.

 To mimic the discovery-replication process, for a particular simulation we tested if any cis-trans interactions (4 df test) were significant at a Bonferroni corrected threshold, and then looked up their associations in the replication.

+### Adjustment simulations

+TODO

 ## Figures